Net Promoter Score: The Growth Marketer’s Secret Weapon

 Offer temporary/promotional free upgrades (your promoters are the most likely customers to benefit from expanded services, and are the most likely to buy more and make repeat purchases, so this gives you a jump start on that up-sell).

 Offer discounts on purchases made within the next 30 days (this encourages them to act when they’re fresh from their positive experience, and you’re still top-of-mind).

 Invite them to join a private Facebook group made up of other fans of your business where they can share insights, weigh in on questions, and act as a ready-made focus group for your next big idea (all while deepening their sense of personal connection with your brand).

 Notice that all of these appreciative acts also ask for further interaction, deepening the relationship.
 Right now, you have an opportunity to build on a very positive foundation – use it.

 NPS is your secret weapon

 Lisa Abbott is Director of Marketing at Wootric, the Net Promoter Score platform for boosting customer happiness.
-A full-stack marketer with more than 20 years experience driving growth, she is the editor of “The Modern Guide to Winning Customers with Net Promoter Score.”
+She is the editor of “The Modern Guide to Winning Customers with Net Promoter Score.”